Data of census tracts (setores censitários) of the Brazilian Population Census

 Logical.
 Whether the function should read the data cached locally, which is faster.
 Defaults to

-stores data files in a temporary directory that exists only within each R session.
-Ifcache = FALSE
+cache = TRUE.
+By default,geobrstores data files in a temporary directory that exists only within each R session.
+Ifcache = FALSE, the function will download the data again and overwrite the local file.- verbose

 Examples